 For every dollar raised by local donors, the Hansen Foundation will provide a 100% match, up to a maximum of $50,000 per county for the community foundation’s endowed countywide unrestricted grant fund.

-That means community foundations that raise the full $50,000 for the grant fund will receive a 200% match.
-Half for future grants and half for administrative support.
+That means community foundations that raise the full $50,000 for the grant fund will receive a 150% match.

 The participating community foundation must submit an application to the Dane G. Hansen Foundation outlining the strategy for its matching “event.”
 Applications are available online through the Foundation’s website.